CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 - GitHub Advanced Security continuously monitors your repository and generates alerts for any new issues found.
 - Make it a habit to regularly review the `Security` tab and address any new alerts promptly.

-### Best Practices

-- Regularly update your workflows and dependency manifests to leverage the latest security updates and fixes.
-- Educate your team about security best practices and ensure they follow secure coding guidelines.
-- Use branch protection rules and required status checks to enforce code quality and security standards before merging pull requests.
-- Keep your secrets and tokens out of the codebase by using environment variables and GitHub Secrets.

-By following these steps and best practices, you can effectively utilize GitHub Advanced Security to enhance the security of your code and workflows.

 ## Task 4: Overview of Defender for DevOps (including pricing) [Read-Only]